PillarsOfCreationTeam/GalaxyQuest/README.md

 - Help train a deep neural network for future automation.

 See a [full description](https://2018.spaceappschallenge.org/challenges/universe-beauty-and-wonder/shoulders-giants/teams/pillars-of-creation/project) in the Space Apps Challenge 2018 web.
-Explore this repo to see the prototype.
+Explore this repo to see the mock-ups, and visit [this video](https://www.youtube.com/watch?v=Q6dMyW6hosI) to enjoy the animated prototype!

 ![Galaxy Quest](/../master/prototype/00.jpg?raw=true)